In today’s fast-paced industry, people rely on mobile…

 When tackling an SEO problem to make sure your local business sits on top of the search heap can be tricky.
-Unlike regular SEO, the art of local SEO is something to master so that you can that can bump up your ranking in your city.
+Unlike regular SEO, there are specific guidelines for local SEO that can bump up your ranking.

 If you are stumped on how to improve your standing, the infographic below can set you straight.
 But before digging into all the information, here are the most indispensable criteria that affect how your website ranks locally.